CraftySalamander/RTS_Overlay/Readme.md

     * *show_hide*: show/hide the application
     * *build_order_previous_step*: go to the previous build order step (see below)
     * *build_order_next_step*: go to the next build order step (see below)
-* [Add build order](pictures/common/action_button/feather.png): Add a build order (write it or copy it from a dedicated website) and open the folder where the build orders are stored.
+* [Add build order](pictures/common/action_button/feather.png): Add a build order (write it using widgets or copy it from a dedicated website) and open the folder where the build orders are stored.
 If a website can generate build orders with the correct format, a button will be available to reach this website.
 * Choose the font size of the text police.
 * Choose the scaling of the layout (images, spacing...).
     * When using a 4K display, you can for instance set this value to *200 %*.
-* [Next panel](pictures/common/action_button/to_end.png): go to the Next panel (cycling through *Configuration* and *Build Order*).
+* [Next panel](pictures/common/action_button/to_end.png): go to the Next panel (cycling between *Configuration* and *Build Order*).

 You can move the window with drag and drop, using the left click.
 Because the window will be resized depending on its content, what matters is only the upper right corner position.
 This upper right position will be maintained (and saved in the settings file using the [Save settings](pictures/common/action_button/save.png) button).